Railway electrification in Malaysia: Gemas-Johor Bahru

-History of the Gemas- Johor Bahru EDTP
+History of the Gemas-Johor Bahru EDTP

 The RM8 billion contract was expected to be tendered out by end 2008 pending a mid-term review of Ninth Malaysia Plan.
 The project would have included building over 200 km of parallel railway tracks, including stations, depots, halts, yards and bridges and cover systems such as electrification, signalling and communications.

 This included the realignment between Pulau Sebang, Melaka to Gemas section.

 In May 2009, Global Rail Sdn Bhd, a relatively small contractor and its Chinese partner, China Infraglobe submitted a proposal to the Government to build and upgrade tracks from Gemas to Johor Bahru at a cost of RM5 billion.
 According to them, the project would be on a Private Finance Initiative basis and the plan submitted to the Finance Ministry later in June 2009 was conditional upon signing over mineral rights in Johor State.

 On 29 January 2011, Transport Minister Datuk Seri Kong Cho Ha said that The Gemas-Johor Bahru double-tracking and electrification project is expected to start that year.
 He added that the Government hoped to appoint the contractor for the project this year and Malaysia is still in the midst of talking with China Railway Construction, but nothing is confirmed yet.
 Kong said two consultants had been appointed, a design consultant and an independent checker, to monitor the project.
 The construction of the 197 km of tracks, at an estimated cost between RM6-7 billion, would take three years.

 On 27 October 2015, the public display exercise, required for all development of new railways under Section 84 of Malaysia's Land Public Transport Act 2010, for the Gemas-Johor Bahru Electrification Double Tracking Project began and will run until 27 January 2016.
-According to documents on display to the public, construction is expected to begin in 2016 and be completed in 2022.
+According to documents on display to the public, construction was planned to begin in 2018.